ReallyNewb/retrostudio-docs/code-blocks/actions/players/get-name-from-userid.md

 ## Description

-Gets a username from a Roblox User ID.
+Gets a Roblox username from a Roblox User ID.

 #### Available to